Lucas-Pardo/ARP-Assignment1/README.md

 ## Branch Info:

-- **main**: The main code presented as assignment.
-Either one of the two working implementations present in the branches `exp` and `version2` could be chosen.
-Currently, we decided to merge branch `?` into main.
+- **main**: In this version, the `master` process also performs `watchdog` duties.
+Watchdog uses the log files information (mtime) to keep track of the inactivity of the processes
-- **exp**: In this version, the `watchdog` process is responsible for writing the status messages as well as stringent logging.
+- **exp**: Experimental branch, where changes are made before merging to other branches.
+Right now it should be the same as **version2**.
-- **version2**: In this version, the `master` process also performs `watchdog` duties.
+- **version2**: In this version, `master` only spawns the processes and the watchdog is a separate process.
+The watchdog receives periodically "alive" messages from other processes and keeps track of their inactivity using the lack of such messages.

 ## Programming Paradigms